skellis46/finger-pointing-moon/case-for-support.md

 >Depending on the approach you are using throughout your research, you may also need to explain clearly the creative and/or performative aspects of the work, explain how you will develop a new process, product or tool, or provide details of who you have consulted or will be involved in the process of research.

+>Amy: Please elucidate how you will reconcile the methods, data, and analysis from both experimental and traditional.
+It is not (good) enough to leave each (so called) ‘hanging’.
+It would be helpful to guide the Reviewer to understand what all your various outputs and outcomes will contribute to the better understanding of which of the 3 RQs and in what way i.e. circle back to your aims (aka reflexive evaluation) of the impact in your discipline (and beyond).

-The methods address the research questions from the inside through _experimental practice-research_, and the outside through _traditional scholarship_.
+The methods address the research questions from the inside through _experimental practice-research_, and the outside through _traditional scholarship_:

 #### Experimental practice-research

 The methodological heart of _Finger Pointing Moon_ is the "sustained examination"[@varela_first-person_1999 p.2] of an experimental form of Authentic Movement (AM) as practice-research fieldwork.

 Authentic Movement is a process-oriented movement practice that distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a highly structured body-based process of empirical (visible) and sensorial (non-visible) observation.
 Its focus is on doing something rather than making something, and the practice dwells deeply in ambiguous feelings and thoughts and presents movement experiences that are not obviously visible.
-AM is a primary or contemplative experience of reality, an unmediated encounter with the "really real".[Merton, in @kerr_borgmann_2016 p.65].
 The practice is highly distilled, and in _Finger Pointing Moon_ it acts as a closed methodological system with which to observe the epistemic limits and possibilities of body-based work.
 The slipperiness of such contemplative practice, often beyond the reach of "verbalization and of rationalization"[@kerr_borgmann_2016 p.64] and complicated to document, is essential to the project.
 In _Finger Pointing Moon_ AM is an edge-case or paradigmatic method to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
 The practice offers clear and precise limits to wrestle with what can be known differently through practice-research.

 In _Finger Pointing Moon_ the practice will involve three people.
 The first two (Ellis and Whalley) will work with an experimental form of the AM practice and will change between the roles of mover and observer.
 Over the course of the practice they will adapt it (including using first, second and third-person photography and videography)[@bedard_disembodied_2015] by experimenting with the limits and possibilities of observable and sensorial experience.
 This method builds on earlier work by Ellis.[e.g. -@ellis_corporeal_2020] The third collaborator [XX] will act as an external observer to the entire practice.
 The three roles provide degrees of proximity to the empirical and non-empirical qualities of the practice-research, and provide the means by which to excavate what lies in-between, beneath and behind the artistic practice.